hashgraph/stablecoin-studio/sdk/README.md

 ```

 ### GrantRole
-Grants a role to an account for a stable coin.
+Grants a role to an account for a stablecoin.
 The operating account must have the admin role.

 **Spec:**